Blood Alcohol Content (BAC) & Bay Area DUI

 Breath testing is one of the means used by the police to gather evidence in DUI cases.
 The officer will use a device that measures an individual's BAC after he or she breathes into the device for a specific amount of time.
 To conduct a breath test, an officer will likely have the driver blow into a handheld device called a Preliminary Alcohol Screening (PAS) device.
 In almost all cases, the PAS test is optional and is different than the required breath test taken at the police station.

 Blood testing is also used by the police to establish blood alcohol levels.
-A blood sample must be drawn by a medically trained technician and will then be sent to the proper location in order to have the sample tested.
+A blood sample must be drawn by a medically trained technician in a medically approved manner and will then be sent to the proper location in order to have the sample tested.
 As opposed to breath samples, a blood sample can be retested if necessary.
-The process of retrieving a urine sample is similar to that of a blood sample.
-Once produced, a urine sample will be sent to a lab to determine the driver's BAC.
+Urine is not often used as a chemical test.
+However, the process of retrieving a urine sample is similar to that of a blood sample.
+Once produced, a urine sample will be sent to a lab to determine the driver's BAC or drug content.

 BAC Testing Issues in Alameda and Contra Costa County